aSheffer/CDN/README.md

 A does not 'see' any of the words nor any of the images.
 This means that A can't learn a good languish model nor does it know anything on B's task (since it doesn't 'see' the images), therefore A can't learn how to attentionally interfere B's learning a good languish model.
 Actually, the only thing A can learn is to recognize overfitting patterns by looking at B's features, so A might give us some insight of how B's working considering the huge variance in both vision and languish.

+# Baseline

+As a baseline we used a pre-trained w2v model to initialize the word embadding.
+We then train a model that calculate cosine similarity between the average of a query's words vectors and a progection of the bboxes vectors.

 # Runnging The Models

 You can find the models codes and results in the notebooks folder.